Board Approves Naming of Library to Honor Charter Trustee

 Nordyke, Doug Means, Eric Means and Rhonda Lasley all attended the remote trustee meeting.

-According to Dr. Bauer, ECC and the Foundation will plan for a public ceremony at a later date, and signage will be installed.
+According to Dr. Bauer, ECC and the Foundation will plan for a ceremony at a later date, and signage will be installed.

 He added that additional funds were gifted to the Foundation by family and friends of Means.